Issue:

 Persistent Grid: If you just tap

-.Task View (Windows 10/11): For a similar but often more detailed view of your open applications and virtual desktops, you can also click the Task View icon on your taskbar (it looks like two overlapping rectangles) or press
+Alt + Taband release both keys quickly, the grid will appear and stay visible until you select a window with your mouse.
+If you holdAltand tapTabmultiple times, the selection will move, and the grid will disappear as soon as you releaseAlt.Task View (Windows 10/11): For a similar but often more detailed view of your open applications and virtual desktops, you can also click the Task View icon on your taskbar (it looks like two overlapping rectangles) or press

-Windows key + Tab
+Windows key + Tab.

 Was this article helpful?